ImanovFuad/Python/PyOWM-version-3.md

 - HTTP/SOCKS proxies support
 - installable on Linux also via `apt` and `rpm`

+## Companion docs
+- migration guide from V2 to V3

 ## Diffs with respect v2
 - removes XML schemas and XML dumps for entities
 - removes JSON dumps for entities (only Python dict dumps will be allowed)